monash-emu/summer/README.md

   - Set default IVP solver to use a maximum step size of 1 timestep
 - 2.0.4:
   - Add runtime derived values
+- 2.0.5:
+  - Remove legacy Summer implementation
+  - Fix bug in derived output calculations for timesteps other than '1'.

 ## Release process